 Our staff are delighted to provide special assistance, if required, to disabled and other theatregoers.
 Our facillities includes spaces for ten wheelchairs, lifts to all levels of the building, low level access at the Box Office, and an infra-red system to assist patrons with hearing difficulties.

 Customers using wheelchairs, or those who require special assistance attending an event, should contact the Box Office in advance so that appropriate assistance can be arranged.

 Autism NI Impact Award

-The Market Place Theatre is currently undergoing the Autism NI Impact Award with the aim of creating a more Autism friendly environment for our customers.
-As part of this process, our staff have already worked alongside Autism NI to gain knowledge in the fundamentals of Autism, and as a result three staff members been appointed as Autism champions.
+The Market Place Theatre is proud to have awarded the Autism NI Impact Award, creating a more Autism friendly environment for our customers.
+As part of this process, our staff have worked alongside Autism NI to gain knowledge in the fundamentals of Autism, and as a result three staff members been appointed as Autism champions.
 Our champions have completed an accredited assessment and are now responsible for overseeing the implementation of an agreed plan of adjustments within the theatre to help individuals with autism and their families to enjoy every aspect of their experience with us.

 Our Autism Champions are also happy to provide pre-show tours of the venue to families and individuals who wish to avail of this service to improve their visitor experience.
 Please note tours must be booked in advance with the Box Office on 3752 1821.